-7.3.4 Machine mode key selector (MATERIALS/PERSONS)
+7.3.7 Machine mode key selector (MATERIAL/TRANSPORT PLATFORM)

-The two-way key selector (MATERIALS/PERSONS) allows the operator to select one of the two working conditions according to the operations that are to be carried out on the machine.
-If the selector is rotated in "MATERIAL" position, the machine is set to allow the operations of the FLOOR CALL BOXES to operate in Material Mode.
-If the selector is rotated in "PERSONS" position the FLOOR CALL BOXES are not allowed to operate.
+The two-way key selector (MATERIAL/TRANSPORT PLATFORM) allows the installer to select one of the two working conditions per the operations that are to be carried out on the machine.
+If the selector is rotated in the "MAT" position, the machine is set to allow operation of the ground controls.
+If the selector is in the "TP" position, only the cabin controls will operate the unit.